-This is undoubtedly the crossroads that many organisations struggle at.
+This is undoubtedly the crossroads that many organizations struggle at.

-When organisations don’t have a grounded understanding on the art of business strategies, they’ll often mistakenly outline simple plans instead.
+When organizations don't have a grounded understanding of the art of business strategies, they'll often mistakenly outline simple plans instead.
 A plan states the steps that the business is going to follow, but a strategy identifies the most advantageous steps to take.

 A strategy should look at all the aforementioned unknown variables that shifting market forces may bring, alongside reacting to existing factors that have shaped the business landscape.
 There's no single path or set result.

 Here's another useful way to look at it: